ntsd/zero-share/README.md

 npm run format
 ```

+## Deployment

+The deployment will using this [Github Workflow](https://github.com/zero-share/zero-share.github.io/blob/main/.github/workflows/static.yml) to trigger the Github Action to build the Github Pages.
+Because we want to use the domain `zero-share.github.io` instead of my personal one.

+For self-host or local deployment, you can run `npm run build` to build the static files.
+This no need the server side of svelte.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the project, follow these steps: